 Of mahogany with gilt brass mounts and inlay.
-Each with bow fronted top with gilt and tooled leather inset, the frieze fitted to the front with three feather banded drawers, each drawer with a brass inlaid escutcheons and handle back-plates and brass handles, the arched kneehole flanked by bow fronted feather-banded cupboard doors, each with a brass inlaid escutcheon, the shaped sides, the whole raised on six scrolling feet.
+Each with bow fronted top with very old but later gilt and tooled leather inset, the frieze fitted to the front with three feather banded drawers, each drawer with a brass inlaid escutcheons and handle back-plates and brass handles, the arched kneehole flanked by bow fronted feather-banded cupboard doors, each with a brass inlaid escutcheon, the shaped sides, the whole raised on six scrolling feet.
 Possibly once with ratcheted reading stand whose outline is faintly observable beneath leather replaced crossbanded strip in rear of one table.

 Noseley Hall, Leicestershire, seat of the Hazlerigg Family